kaizen-ai/kaizenflow/vendors_amp/ib/connect/README.md

 > make ib_connect.docker.pull
 ```

-If image is not at the production stage look [Create image](create-image).
+- If the image is not available in ECR you can follow the instructions in [Create
+  image](create-image)

 ### Create image